 “Well, that was a curveball,” she said.

 “Your corruption,” Zack Gunn prattled on, “and the corruption of your masters, brought Drake to power.
 His bloodshed stains the royals’ hands.”

 Carmichael looked at the hooded figure, unable to understand how anyone could defend these obvious lies.
 He’d personally seen how his fellow officers had their trust in Drake betrayed; he still felt the sting where a dagger’s tip had jabbed his back.
 Refusing to suffer the slander further, he swung his sword.
 Alex brought the .357 vertical and Carmichael’s blade hit the shaft guarding her neck.
 She pushed it away.

 With bravado, Alex plucked her hoodie in her fingertips and pulled back.
 She revealed herself in full.

-Alex had long blonde hair to the center of her back and a translucent gold tennis visor that warped the ceiling lights, splashing rich color over her blue eyes.
+Alex’s gold tennis visor warped the ceiling lights, splashing rich color over her blue eyes.
 She looked radiant.
 The two men’s jaws went slack.

 “Princess Diamond!”
 Carmichael gasped.